top of page

 As adult role models, we want our young athletes to learn about sportsmanship, overcome adversity, and achieve emotional growth—but are we teaching them the right lessons?

-Praise For #Sportsmanship
+Praise For These Books

-“#SPORTSMANSHIP: Go Viral With It! is an educational and fun read for any parent, fan, coach, or teacher involved in youth athletics.
+#SPORTSMANSHIP: Go Viral With It! is an educational and fun read for any parent, fan, coach, or teacher involved in youth athletics.
 Jeff’s unique perspective from his 15-year career as an official includes many great stories for all of us to absorb and apply as we watch our kids play.

 The first lesson we learned in our early days of youth sports was that after each game, we had to “go shake their hands and tell them good game.”
 It all started when we were young, and it is still a great piece of advice today.
 Thanks, Jeff, for the insight and reminder of why we need to take this message ‘viral.’”